Patrick Mahomes II Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- Mahomes averages 364.7 passing yards per game in three matchups against the Raiders, 79.2 more yards than his over/under in Sunday's game.
+- In three matchups against the Raiders, Mahomes averaged 364.7 passing yards per game, 79.2 yards above his over/under in Sunday's game.

-- Mahomes threw multiple TDs in all of those games against the Raiders.
+- Mahomes threw multiple TD passes in all of those matchups against the Raiders.

-- The Raiders have the NFL's 12th-ranked pass defense this season, surrendering 242.3 yards per game through the air.
+- The Raiders have the NFL's 12th-ranked pass defense this season, allowing 242.3 yards per game through the air.

-- The Raiders' defense is 26th in the league, allowing 1.8 passing touchdowns per game.
+- With 22 passing TDs allowed this season, the Raiders defense is ranked 26th in the league.

 Recent Performances

-- Mahomes tacked on 12 yards on four carries while rushing for one touchdown.
+- He also carried the ball four times for 12 yards while scoring one touchdown on the ground.

-- Mahomes has put up 850 passing yards (283.3 ypg) on 73-of-116 with five touchdowns against two interceptions over his last three games.
+- Over his last three games, Mahomes has recorded 850 passing yards (283.3 yards per game) while going 73-for-116 (62.9% completion percentage) and throwing five touchdowns and two interceptions.

-- He also has 23 rushing yards on 11 carries with one touchdown, averaging 7.7 yards per game.
+- He's also carried the ball 11 times for 23 yards and one touchdown, averaging 7.7 yards per game.

 Mahomes' Kansas City Teammates